matthewjberger/wgpu-example/README.md

    ```
    This installs the Android Rust toolchains and xbuild.

-2. Connect your Android device via USB and enable USB debugging, or start an Android emulator.
+2. Connect your Android device via USB and enable USB debugging, or connect wirelessly (see below).

 3. Find your device ID:
    ```bash